 Professional Selling Board

-We have invited our graduates to participate on our board to share a few sentences about their experience with the Sales Leadership Institute (formerly PSI), and also give some advice to current students.
+We have invited our graduates to participate on our board to share a few sentences about their experience with the Sales Leadership Institute (formerly the Professional Selling Initiative), and also give some advice to current students.
 They have agreed to receive email from students if there should be any questions about the companies they are now working for, or have questions about the career path that they chose.

 Gilbert Bermea ’18